-$((\frac{15}{15}))$ (14) The health care authority shall continue the inpatient hospital certified public expenditures program for the 2011-2013 fiscal biennium.
-The program shall apply to all public hospitals, including those owned or operated by the state, except those classified as critical access hospitals or state psychiatric institutions. health care authority shall submit reports to the governor and legislature by November 1, 2011, and by November 1, 2012, that evaluate whether savings continue to exceed costs for this program. certified public expenditures (CPE) program in its current form is no longer cost-effective to maintain, the health care authority shall submit the governor and legislature report to detailing cost-effective alternative uses of local, state, and federal resources as a replacement for this program.
-During fiscal year 2012 and fiscal year 2013, hospitals in the program shall be paid and shall retain one hundred percent of the federal portion of the allowable hospital cost for each medicaid inpatient fee-for-service claim payable by medical assistance and one hundred percent of the federal portion of the maximum disproportionate share hospital payment allowable under federal regulations.
-Inpatient medicaid payments shall be established using an allowable methodology that approximates the cost of claims submitted by the hospitals.
+$((\frac{15}{15}))$ (13) The health care authority shall continue the inpatient hospital certified public expenditures program for the 2011-2013 fiscal biennium.
+The program shall apply to all public hospitals, including those owned or operated by the state, except those classified as critical access hospitals or state psychiatric institutions.
+The health care authority shall submit reports to the governor and legislature by November 1, 2011, and by November 1, 2012, that evaluate whether savings continue to exceed costs for this program.

+certified public expenditures (CPE) program in its current form is no 1 2 longer cost-effective to maintain, the health care authority shall report to the governor and 3 legislature detailing cost-effective alternative uses of local, state, and federal resources 4 as a replacement for this program.
+During fiscal year 2012 and fiscal 5 6 year 2013, hospitals in the program shall be paid and shall retain one hundred percent of the federal portion of the allowable hospital cost 7 8 for each medicaid inpatient fee-for-service claim payable by medical 9 assistance and one hundred percent of the federal portion of the maximum disproportionate share hospital payment allowable under federal 10 11 regulations.
+Inpatient medicaid payments shall be established using an 12 allowable methodology that approximates the cost of claims submitted by 13 the hospitals.
 Payments made to each hospital in the program in each fiscal year of the biennium shall be compared to a baseline amount.
-The baseline amount will be determined by the total of (a) the inpatient claim payment amounts that would have been paid during the fiscal year had the hospital not been in the CPE program based on the reimbursement rates developed, implemented, and consistent with policies approved in the 2011-13 biennial operating appropriations act and in effect on July 1, 2011, (b) one half of the indigent assistance disproportionate share hospital payment amounts paid to and retained by each hospital during fiscal year 2005, and (c) all of the other disproportionate share hospital payment amounts paid to and retained by each hospital during fiscal year 2005 to the extent the same disproportionate share hospital programs exist in the 2011-13 biennium.
-If payments during the fiscal year exceed the hospital's baseline amount, no additional payments will be made to the hospital except the federal portion of allowable disproportionate share hospital payments for which the hospital can certify allowable match.
-If payments during the fiscal year are less than the baseline amount, the hospital will be paid a state grant equal to the difference between payments during the 1 2 fiscal year and the applicable baseline amount.
-Payment of the state grant shall be made in the applicable fiscal year and distributed in 3 4 monthly payments.
-The grants will be recalculated and redistributed as the baseline is updated during the fiscal year.
-The grant payments are 5 6 subject to an interim settlement within eleven months after the end of 7 the fiscal year.
+14 15 The baseline amount will be determined by the total of (a) the inpatient claim payment amounts that would have been paid during the 16 fiscal year had the hospital not been in the CPE program based on the 17 reimbursement rates developed, implemented, and consistent with 18 19 policies approved in the 2011-13 biennial operating appropriations act 20 and in effect on July 1, 2011, (b) one half of the indigent assistance 21 disproportionate share hospital payment amounts paid to and retained by each hospital during fiscal year 2005, and (c) all of the other 22 23 disproportionate share hospital payment amounts paid to and retained by 24 each hospital during fiscal year 2005 to the extent the disproportionate share hospital programs exist in the 2011-13 biennium.
+25 26 If payments during the fiscal year exceed the hospital's baseline 27 amount, no additional payments will be made to the hospital except the 28 federal portion of allowable disproportionate share hospital payments 29 for which the hospital can certify allowable match.
+If payments during 30 the fiscal year are less than the baseline amount, the hospital will be paid a state grant equal to the difference between payments during the 31 32 fiscal year and the applicable baseline amount.
+Payment of the state 33 grant shall be made in the applicable fiscal year and distributed in monthly payments.
+The grants will be recalculated and redistributed as 34 35 the baseline is updated during the fiscal year.
+The grant payments are 36 subject to an interim settlement within eleven months after the end of 37 the fiscal year.
 A final settlement shall be performed.
-To the extent 8 that either settlement determines that a hospital has received funds in 9 excess of what it would have received as described in this subsection, 10 the hospital must repay the excess amounts to the state when requested. ((\$24,677,000)) \\$8,102,000 of the general fund--state appropriation for 11 12 fiscal year 2012, of which \$6,570,000 is appropriated in section 204(1) 13 of this act, and ((\$21,531,000)) \$3,162,000 of the general fund--state appropriation for fiscal year 2013, of which \$6,570,000 is appropriated 14 in section 204(1) of this act, are provided solely for state grants for 15 the participating hospitals.
-CPE hospitals will receive the inpatient 16 and outpatient reimbursement rate restorations in RCW 74.60.080 and 17 rate increases in RCW 74.60.090 funded through the hospital safety net 18 19 assessment fund rather than through the baseline mechanism specified in 20 this subsection.
+To the extent 38 that either settlement determines that a hospital has received funds in